Marilyn Frye: The Double-Bind

 In her chapter entitled "Oppression" in the book Feminist Frontiers, Frye discusses the idea of the double bind in gender.
 This double bind refers to "situations in which options are reduced to a very few and all of them expose one to penalty, censure or deprivation".
 Frye applies this principle to gender and the dilemma women often face in her discussion of oppression.
 For example, it is neither socially acceptable for a woman to be sexually active or for her to be sexually inactive and labelled a "man-hater" or "uptight".
 This absence of choice permeates so thoroughly into women's day-to-day life that even small things like how they choose to dress or talk are criticized.
-Frye acknowledges that men face issues as well, but differentiates the issues of men and women through the metaphor of a bird cage.
-As Frye tells it, each individual bind women face can be thought of as a single bar in a cage: by itself, it isn't enough to contain the bird.
-But, with enough bars, the bird is trapped inside the cage, left with nowhere to go.
-This is the complete absence of choice Frye describes: how it is the culmination of issues women face that is so "immobilizing" and why, for Frye, their struggle—and not men's—is considered oppression.
+Frye acknowledges that men face issues as well, but differentiates the issues of men and women.